mk-pmb/ubborg-sysd-mountpoint-js/README.md

 In this case, the resulting promise will be returned instead, and the specs array will be stored on that promise in the `specs` property.

-Details objects support these properties, most of them optional:
+Details objects support the properties listed below, most of them optional.
+Some options are only understood if another option is active.
+The dependent options are listed as sub-bullets of the option that enables them.

 * `device` (required): Path to the disk device.
 * `mountAt`: Absolute path where to mount the device.